HQLab-PET/Fully3D-Latex-Template/README.md

-# Templates for submissions to the Fully3D conference
+# Latex Template for submission to the Fully3D conference

-Recommended templates for submissions to the 18th International Meeting on Fully 3D Image Reconstruction in Radiology and Nuclear Medicine.
+Recommended template for submission to the 18th International Meeting on Fully 3D Image Reconstruction in Radiology and Nuclear Medicine.

-fully_3d_template.pdf is a rendered preview generated from the latex template.
+LaTex_Template_for_Fully3D_2025_submission.pdf is a rendered preview generated from the latex template.

 **Submission rules**
 - Submission must be in **PDF format** only.